 Bannard Group: B Cell Immunology

-We study the cellular interactions and molecular events that lead to the development of high affinity and protective antibodies during humoral immune responses.
+We study the cellular and molecular events responsible for shepherding the development of protective antibodies during infection and after immunisation.
 Our main focus is the germinal centre reaction.

 Antibodies are proteins made by the immune system that bind to and neutralize foreign objects such receptors on the surfaces of viruses and bacteria; the induction of pathogen-specific antibody synthesis is probably the most important way by which vaccines provide protection.
 Antibodies start their lives as membrane receptors on circulating B cells.
 Each person has a repertoire of hundreds of millions of resting B cells, each endowed with a unique set of antibody-encoding genes that can be called upon when needed.
 However, in the constant arms race between the immune system and quickly evolving pathogens that are intent upon escaping recognition, even this is often not good enough.
 Antibodies need not only recognise foreign targets but they must usually bind them with high affinity and at particular sites or in certain orientations.
 Fortunately, the adaptive immune system has additional tricks to call upon; B cells can further modify and improve their antibodies by entering into unique structures known as germinal centres.
 Germinal centre B cells randomly mutagenise the genes encoding the binding regions of their antibodies in order to generate new bespoke proteins with improved characteristics.
 Each round of mutagenesis is followed by “selection” that involves B cells competing against one another based upon the specificities and affinities of their new antibody variants; essentially a form of natural selection.
 Together, these processes are known as antibody affinity maturation.
 Some germinal centre B cells are then chosen to differentiate and become long-lived antibody secreting plasma cells or memory cells that may provide protection against reinfection for years to come.